Pioreactor/pioreactor-led-calibration-plugin/README.md

 Install from the command line.

 ```
-pio install-plugin led-calibration-plugin  ## to install on a single Pioreactor
+pio plugins install led-calibration-plugin  ## to install on a single Pioreactor

 ## OR, on the command line of the leader Pioreactor

-pios install-plugin led-calibration-plugin ## to install on all Pioreactors in a cluster
+pios plugins install led-calibration-plugin ## to install on all Pioreactors in a cluster
 ```

 This plugin is also available on the Pioreactor web interface, in the _Plugins_ tab.
 Downloading from the web interface will install on all Pioreactors in a cluster.